 - How and why you use personal data.

-- Who you share personal data with.
+- With whom you share personal data.

 How service providers process your Customers’ data